brainlife/docs/docs/tutorial/using-clairvoy.md

 ### Step 3.
 Run the Clairvoy App
 After pipeline completion:
 1. Choose the `Archive` Tab in your project,
-2. Select `tractmeasures`, and
+2. Select `tractmeasures`.
 3. Choose `Stage to process`.
-Give the process the name “Clairvoy” and click `Submit`.
+4. Give the process the name `Clairvoy` and click `Submit`.
-4. In the `Preprocess` Tab, choose `Clairvoy` and click `Submit App`.
+5. In the `Preprocess` Tab, choose `Clairvoy` and click `Submit App`.
-5. Choose the `Clairvoy App` from the list of Apps suggested by [brainlife.io](https://brainlife.io) and click submit.
+6. Choose the `Clairvoy App` from the list of Apps suggested by [brainlife.io](https://brainlife.io) and click submit.
 This should only take a minute or so to complete.
-6. When finished, the `Clairvoy App` output will state either: **This injury is at high risk of developing PPCS** in red letters, or **This injury is predicted to recover in under 28 days** in green letters.
+7. When finished, the `Clairvoy App` output will state either: **This injury is at high risk of developing PPCS** in red letters, or **This injury is predicted to recover in under 28 days** in green letters.

 **[Here is a narrated YouTube video about how to run Clairvoy](https://youtu.be/TvVmsXITP_0)**

 [^1]: For security reasons, it will require that you create a user account on [brainlife.io](https://brainlife.io).
 [^2]: It is best practice to save the download `configuration/template` to your computer, which can be reused later for other similar datasets.
 [^3]: Time to completion depends on the currently available computing resources on [brainlife.io](https://brainlife.io).
 If you have access to a (super-)computer, time to completion may be reduced to less than an hour.
 If you use a free, public [brainlife.io](https://brainlife.io) supercomputer, the pipeline may take over 24 hours to complete.